kaytat/SimpleProtocolServer/README.md

 My sound card doesn't support the lower sampling rates and so the server has a command line option to use an integer divider to downsample.

 The sampling rate may need to be manually adjusted by the user since the default format may not be a format supported by the Android app.
 To do this, the user will need to manually configure the properties in the "Advanced" tab of the playback device.
 Please also see this: http://kaytat.com/blog/?p=332

+### Usage
+    simpleserver.exe [--device "Device long name"] [--mono] [--div divisor]

+    -? prints this message.
+    --list-devices displays the long names of all active playback devices.
+    --device captures from the specified device (default if omitted) --mono convert from stereo to mono
+    --div divisor reduce sample rate by a factor of divisor